 “Innovation and advertising: Theory and evidence.”
 Economics of Innovation and New Technology 25:1 (2016) 33–56 (with T. Breda and D. Irac).

 "Financial constraints and foreign market entries or exits: Firm-level evidence from France."
 Review of World Economics 151:2 (2016): 231–253 (with A. Caldera, G. Gaulier, and D. Irac).

-The French workforce is now much better educated, but unemployment, underemployment, and low-income work present challengesPhilippe Askenazy, January 2018France has the second largest population in the EU.
-Since 2000, the French labor market has undergone substantial changes resulting from striking trends, some of which were catalyzed by the Great Recession.
-The most interesting of these have been the massive improvement in the education of the labor force (especially of women), the resilience of employment during the Great Recession (albeit with a very late recovery), and the dramatic emergence of very short-term employment contracts and low-income independent contractors, which together fueled earnings inequality.MoreLess
+The transformations of the French labor market, 2000–2021Philippe Askenazy, February 2022France has the second largest population of countries in the EU.
+Since 2000, the French labor market has undergone substantial changes resulting from striking trends, some of which were catalyzed by the Great Recession and the Covid-19 crisis.
+The most interesting of these changes have been the massive improvement in the education of the labor force (especially of women), the resilience of employment during recessions, and the dramatic emergence of very-short-term employment contracts (less than a week) and low-income independent contractors, which together have fueled earnings inequality.MoreLess